6 May 2023 - University of Antwerp

 Guest speakers: Dr. Marie-Luise Angerer, Dr. Chris Salter, Dr. Ana Viseu

 The focus of this call is on our daily interaction with our technology-mediated surroundings; i.e., interaction between humans and computational devices and systems.
-The coming together of humans and machines has shaped the current understanding of our environments towards what the anthropologist Lucy Suchman calls ‘socio-technical assemblages’ that foreground the everyday technological practices and their spatio-temporal but also socio-cultural situatedness2.
+The coming together of humans and machines has shaped the current understanding of our environments as well as the everyday technological practices and their spatio-temporal but also socio-cultural situatedness.

 - How can we bring socio-political thickness and critical perspectives to human-machine interaction to interrogate the trope of measurement, classification, and implementation, e.g., in affective computing, as the hallmark of techno-scientific knowledge production?